 Moscow travel guide

 Moscow is the capital of the world's biggest country, situated in the centre of the European part of Russia.
 At the very heart of the city, and indeed the country, is the Kremlin, the Russian centre of governmental and religious power for almost eight centuries, including five palaces and four cathedrals.
-The view over Red Square and the exquisite, colourful domes of Saint Basil's Cathedral is likely the most iconic image of the Soviet Union in the minds of Westerners, luring travellers with the promise of something imposing and unique.
+The view over Red Square and the exquisite, colourful domes of Saint Basil's Cathedral is likely the most iconic image of the Soviet Union.

-The city of Moscow is a fusion of both splendour and ugliness that is evident in the massive concrete slabs and high-rise apartments of the Stalinist era, and in the ornate churches, beautiful neo-classical houses, and impressive architecture of the old city.
+The city of Moscow is a fusion of both splendour and ugliness that is evident in the massive concrete slabs and high-rise apartments of the Stalinist era, but also in the ornate churches, beautiful neo-classical houses, and impressive architecture of the old city.
 Wide grey thoroughfares give way to narrow winding inner city streets, and golden church domes gleam between the looming skyscrapers.
-Moscow attracts not only those eager to embrace new business and free enterprise, but also the poor from across the country, and the extremes of affluence and impoverishment are evident everywhere.
+Moscow attracts all those eager to embrace new business and free enterprise, and the divide between affluence and poverty are always evident.

-Since the fall of communism Moscow has been injected with a sense of urgency to change the face of the 'Mother City', embracing capitalism and shaking off the years of communist-imposed atheism with flashy shop fronts housing Western franchises, new restaurants, glossy hotels, and the frenzied restoration of lavish Orthodox churches.
+Since the fall of communism Moscow has been injected with a sense of urgency to change the face of its capital, embracing capitalism and shaking off the years of communism with flashy shop fronts housing Western franchises, new restaurants, glossy hotels, and the frenzied restoration of lavish Orthodox churches.
 The once dreary streets are now a vibrant commotion of life with markets and eager vendors offering an assortment of goods that were unavailable during the Soviet years.

 It is also a city of entertainment, with theatres and the renowned Moscow Circus, museums and art galleries.
 It boasts the world's largest and most efficient metro system with gleaming stations deep underground, astonishingly decorated in elegant marble, with glittering chandeliers and magnificent mosaics.
 Moscow is the soul of the new Russia and an intriguing mix of history and politics, business and culture.

-interspersed with 20 towers.
-The complex consists of a number of
+The complex consists of a number of glittering, golden-domed

-offices, assembly halls and monuments.
-It was the royal regime
+and monuments.
+It was home to the royal regime during Tsarist rule

-during Tsarist rule and from 1918 the seat of the Communist
+and from 1918 the seat of the Communist government.

 Also within the Kremlin is the Armoury Palace, the richest and oldest museum, housing a staggering collection of treasures gathered over the years by the church and Russian state, including jewel-studded coronation capes, thrones encrusted with diamonds, royal coaches and sleighs and the renowned jewelled Fabergé Easter eggs, each containing an exquisitely detailed miniature object of precious metal inside.
 The Diamond Fund Exhibition in the same building contains the 180-carat diamond given to Catherine the Great by Count Orlov.